- 1 What is fasting?

 - It could be effective against cancer, studies have shown that cancer patients who followed a fast a couple days before having chemo, had no damaged immune systems!!

 - Fasting increases the health of your skin.

-- It has a positive affect on your mental condition.
+- It has a positive effect on your mental condition.

 - researchers claim that it increases your lifespan.
-It’s bases on documentation from following cultures that follow a specific diet.
+It’s based on documentation from following cultures that follow a specific diet.